destinyae/tabi/CONTRIBUTING.md

        make a comment on the issue to inform the community of your intentions to begin work.
        Ideally, wait for confirmation that no one has started it.
-       However, if you are eager and do not get a prompt response, feel free to dive on in!
+       However, if you are eager and do not get a prompt response, feel free to dive in!
     4. Follow standard Github best practices:
         1. Fork the repo
         2. Branch from the HEAD of `development`(For core developers working within the tabi repo, to ensure a